 To becoming authorized, contractors must participate in Michigan Saves training.
-The training is offered online each month or through a series of videos available at http://michigansaves.org/contractors/?tab=trainings.
+Michigan Saves contractor account managers usually train contractors and staff in-person at the contractor's office or over the phone.
 At least one designated employee for each contractor must attend the training.
 That individual will serve as the contractor's point person to train other employees.
-While they are not required to do so, other employees having direct contact with customers, particularly those promoting financing under the Michigan Saves program, are strongly encouraged to attend the training.
+Michigan Saves strongly encourages all employees with direct customer contact, particularly those promoting financing under the Michigan Saves program, attend the training.
+Michigan Saves post training resources for contractors at http://michigansaves.org/contractors/training/.